Attribute-based access control

 ABAC has the following caveats and limitations:

-• For troubleshooting ABAC evaluation, enable debug logging for the security log and debug log, and turn on JWT claims logging at debug level in the neo4j.conf file by setting dbms.security.logs.oidc.jwt_claims_at_debug_level_enabled=true.
+• For troubleshooting ABAC evaluation, enable debug logging for the security log and debug log.
+This allows you to see the outcome of auth rule evaluations.